jfallt/burgissApi/ReadMe.md

 # Basic Request Syntax (Defaults to get)
 orgs = burgissSession.request('orgs')

-# Specifying profile as a header (instead of the request url)
+# Specifying profile as a header (instead of the request url), this occurs for a few of the requests
 lookUpValues = burgissSession.request('LookupValues', profileIdAsHeader=True)

 # Optional Parameters